phuchaodo/phuchaodo.github.io/_posts/2024-03-26-questions-and-answers-about-AI-knowledge.md

 ## List question

-1. Khi loss function nó giảm nhưng lâu lâu lại tăng đột ngột  thì xảy ra hiên tượng gì.
-Cách khắc phục.

-2. hàm ReLU dùng để làm gì?
-Hàm sigmoid để làm gì?
-Sự khác nhau của nó?

-3. Matrix giả nghịch đảo để làm gì

-4. Relu có ưu điểm gì,thay bằng sigmoid có dc ko

-5. Nhược điểm lớn nhất của linear regession

-6. Làm sao tìm dc global mininum khi có nhiều local minimum.

-7. Kiểm định chi-square dùng để làm gì, nguồn gốc của phân phối chi-square

-8. P value là gì, giá trị bao nhiêu là tốt(cho con số cụ thể)

-9. Trình bày ý nghĩa của Batch Normalization

-10. Trình bày khái niệm và mối quan hệ đánh đổi giữa bias và variance?

-11. Giả sử sau mô hình Deep Learning tìm được 10 triệu vector khuôn mặt.
-Làm sao tìm query khuôn mặt mới nhanh nhất.

-12. Với bài toán classification, chỉ số accuracy có hoàn toàn tin tưởng được không.
-Bạn thường sử dụng các độ đo nào để đánh giá mô hình của mình ?

-13. Bạn hiểu như thế nào về Backpropagation?
-Giải thích cơ chế hoạt động?

-14. Ý nghĩa của hàm activation function là gì?
-Thế nào là điểm bão hòa của các activation functions?

-15. Hyperparameters của mô hình là gì?
-Khác với parameters như thế nào?

-16. Điều gì xảy ra khi learning rate quá lớn hoặc quá nhỏ?

-17. Khi kích thước ảnh đầu vào tăng gấp đôi thì số lượng tham số của CNN tăng lên bao nhiêu lần?
-Tại sao?

-18. Với những tập dữ liệu bị imbalance thì có những cách xử lý nào?
+Short and easy to understand explanation:

+1. When the loss function decreases but occasionally increases suddenly, what phenomenon occurs?
+How to remedy it?

+2. What is the purpose of the ReLU function?
+What about the sigmoid function?
+How do they differ?

+3. What is the inverse matrix used for?

+4. What are the advantages of ReLU, and can it be replaced by sigmoid?

+5. What is the biggest drawback of linear regression?

+6. How to find the global minimum when there are many local minimums?

+7. What is the chi-square test used for, and what is the origin of the chi-square distribution?

+8. What is P-value, and what value is considered good (provide a specific number)?

+9. Explain the significance of Batch Normalization.

+10. Explain the concept and trade-off relationship between bias and variance?

+11. Assuming a Deep Learning model finds 10 million face vectors.
+How to find a new face query the fastest?

+12. For the classification problem, is the accuracy index entirely reliable?
+What evaluation metrics do you usually use for your model?

+13. How do you understand Backpropagation?
+Explain its mechanism.

+14. What is the significance of the activation function?
+What is the saturation point of activation functions?

+15. What are the hyperparameters of a model?
+How do they differ from parameters?

+16. What happens when the learning rate is too large or too small?

+17. When the input image size doubles, how much does the number of parameters of CNN increase?
+Why?

+18. What are some ways to handle imbalanced datasets?

-19. Các khái niệm Epoch, Batch và Iteration có ý nghĩa gì khi training mô hình Deep Learning
+19. What do the concepts of Epoch, Batch, and Iteration mean when training a Deep Learning model?

-20. Khái niệm Data Generator là gì?
-Cần dùng nó khi nào?
+20. What is the concept of a Data Generator?
+When should it be used?

-21. Phân biệt scalars, vectors, ma trận, và tensors?
+21. Differentiate between scalars, vectors, matrices, and tensors.

-22. Chuẩn norm của vecto và ma trận là gì?

-23. Đạo hàm là gì?

-24. Trị riêng và vecto riêng là gì?
-Nêu một vài tính chất của chúng.

-25. Xác suất là gì?
-Tại sao nên sử dụng xác suất trong machine learning?

-26. Biến ngẫu nhiên là gì?
-Nó khác gì so với biến đại số thông thường?

-27. Xác suất có điều kiện là gì?
-Cho ví dụ?

-28. Khái niệm về kỳ vọng, phương sai và ý nghĩa của chúng?
+22. What are the norms of vectors and matrices?

+23. What is the derivative?
+What are its applications in AI algorithms?

+24. What are eigenvalues and eigenvectors?
+List some properties of them.

+25. What is probability?
+Why should we use probability in machine learning?

+26. What is a random variable?
+How is it different from a regular algebraic variable?

+27. What is conditional probability?
+Provide an example.

+28. What are the concepts of expectation, variance, and their significance?

 ## Question from chatgpt